Reckless 80L System (v2.0)

 The Reckless 80L comes with a laser-cut aluminum exhaust heat shield and a hose clamp to attach it.
 It also includes a separate 20L Drysak bag, which can be used to keep dirty/wet items (like shoes or towels) separate from your other belongings.

-New for 2016, we redesigned the R80 harness as a 3-piece system, which can be disassembled for an international fly-to-ride trip.
+In 2016 we redesigned the R80 harness as a 3-piece system, which can be disassembled for an international fly-to-ride trip.
 The entire system fits conveniently in a roll-aboard bag.
 If you have a crash on a long trip, the various components can be repaired or replaced individually, saving cost and hassle.

 To expand the capacity of your Reckless 80, add a Tracker 10L or Tracker 20L drybag with a set of Simple Cinch Straps.
 There are two aluminum d-rings on the rear beavertail of the Reckless 80 which are specifically designed for holding these two bags.
 Run the Simple Cinch Straps through the webbing pass-throughs.
 See this picture, this picture, and this picture for examples.
 On the Tracker 20, leave the removable beavertail at home when you're mounting it on the Reckless 80.